Skip to content

 • Location: Never your real city.
 Either vague (“West Coast”) or a completely different city.

-The goal is that your creator persona is internally consistent but has no real-world connection to you.
-Think of it like playing a character — you don’t break character during filming.
+Think of it like playing a character: you don’t break character during filming.

 20. Have a Response Plan If Someone You Know Finds You